aljoxo/Arisen/README.md

 >  I will **not** be supporting any AMD GPUs from before or from the Polaris Series (RX 500) and any NVIDIA GPUs from before or from the Maxwell Series (GTX 700/900), the only exception for this is the GTX 980 Ti, which is relateively equivelent to a 1660 Ti.
 These GPUs are simply not powerful enough to handle modded skyrim with an ENB on at 60 frames.

-Space required:
+Total size of modlist (with downloads):
-- Approx 380GB (Downloads should be roughly 150GB)
+- Approx 380GB (downloads should be roughly 150GB)

-Size without downloads:
+Total size of modlist (without downloads):
 - Approx 230GB

 ### Setting Up Pagefile